lumitry/vela-chat/README.md

 - Made the "New Chat" button work with CMD+click and CTRL+click to open in a new tab without changing the current tab.
 - Typing on a chat page now automatically focuses the chat input.
 - Made formatting shortcuts (CTRL/CMD+I for italics, CTRL/CMD+B for bold, CTRL/CMD+E for code) work in the non-rich text chat input.
 - When the response contains hex codes, they are rendered with color swatches next to them.
 (Note: This does not occur in code blocks.)
 (Toggleable under Interface settings!)
+(Clicking on the swatch copies to clipboard.)
 - Improved speed of `/api/v1/folders/` endpoint by streamlining the database query to avoid an N+1 query problem.
   - I measured 7084ms for the old query (running via Docker with Postgres DB; it took 11.75 seconds for an equivalent Sqlite DB) vs 135ms (running via `npm run dev` with Postgres DB) for the new query with 30 folders in my personal database, which is a 50x improvement.
   - In the real world, this gave me a ~2x improvement in page load time for a chat I've been using for testing, from 30 seconds to 14 seconds.